aslipchenk/Express-mongo-store/README.md

 + "uuid": "^8.3.2"

 ## License
-    The application is open-sourced licensed under the MIT license.
+    The application is open-sourced licensed under the ISC license.

  ## Thanks for attention).